-1. Do I have to take the test?
+1. Do I have to take the Test?

-If you want to be or are scheduled to be a TA, Teaching Fellow or Associate In within the next six months and you are in one of the following categories then you should take the test.
-If you scored a 23 or higher on the speaking portion of the TOEFL IBT OR you scored a 7 or higher on the speaking portion of the IELTS you fulfill this requirement.
-If your TA evaluations are low on the English Proficiency question, then you will be required to take the Versant test.
+If you want to be or are scheduled to be a TA, Teaching Fellow, or Associate In within the next six months and are in one of the following categories, then you should take the test.
+If you scored a 23 or higher on the speaking portion of the TOEFL IBT OR you scored a 7 or higher on the speaking portion of the IELTS, you fulfill this requirement.
+If your TA evaluations

+Versant test.